LogtalkDotOrg/logtalk3/README.md

 PDF formats and can be found in the [manuals](manuals/) directory.

 The [RELEASE_NOTES.md](RELEASE_NOTES.md) file contains descriptions of all Logtalk updates since the first public version.
-Read it carefully if you have been using a previous Logtalk version.
+Check it carefully if you have been using a previous Logtalk version.

 The documentation for the core, library, tools, and contributions entities